Timeline of the Yemeni revolution (January – 2 June 2011): 13 February

 About 2,000 protesters marched in Sana'a in the third day in a row of protests.
 The protesters chanted "the Yemeni people want the fall of the regime" and "a Yemeni revolution after the Egyptian revolution."
 About 1,000 protesters then broke off to march to the presidential palace where police then blocked access to the palace and clashed with them.

 Saleh and an unnamed opposition group were preparing to start talks to avoid an "Egypt-style" revolt.
 Saleh also postponed a trip to the United States "due to the current circumstances in the region."

 14 February

 Several thousand protesters, mostly university students, demanding Saleh resign and for political reform started at Sana'a University.
 Pro-government demonstrators then came to the university and attacked the other demonstrators, before the latter started to march ahead.
 Though police initially managed to keep a counter-demonstration apart from the anti-government protesters, violence was reported.
 Police also then pushed back the anti-government protesters using clubs.
-Reports suggested many injuries and twenty-three arrests.
+Reports suggested multiple injuries and twenty-three arrests.
 Protests that turned violent were also reported in Aden and other cities.